 The key principle: your GRE work should be done before senior year starts.
 Senior year is for everything else.

-Why Junior Year Is Your Best Window
+Why Is Junior Year Your Best Window?

 GRE scores are valid for five years.
 If you take it in October of your junior year and apply the following April, your score is 18 months old.
-That's fine — schools don't care how recent it is within the validity window.
+That's fine.
+Schools don't care how recent it is within the validity window.

 More importantly, junior year is when you're closest to academic mode.
 You're still taking quantitative courses.
 You haven't yet burned out from recruiting season, thesis work, and senior-year social obligations.
 Your study habits are intact.